KSorte/programming_vault/leetcode_solutions/README.md

 MAKE SURE to understand the follow-up questions for this problem.

 Leetcode 21 Merge Two Sorted Linked List in linked list section becomes exceedingly simple with heaps with same time complexity.
+Leetcode 973 K Closest Points to Origin: The algorithm is trivial, the main learning is **optimization**.

 ## TODO